-- safely reducing our pretrial jail population through the use of a validated risk assessment instrument and enhanced pretrial services;
+- Safely reducing the pretrial jail population through the use of a validated risk assessment instrument and enhanced pretrial services;

-- ending the cycle of incarceration and homelessness for frequent low-level justice-involved individuals who are experiencing homelessness and have substance use and behavioral disorders;
+- Ending the cycle of incarceration and homelessness for frequent low-level justice-involved individuals who are experiencing homelessness and have substance use and behavioral disorders;

-- identifying and addressing racial and ethnic disparities in our jail population; and
+- Identifying and addressing racial and ethnic disparities in our jail population;

 Through data-driven innovations Palm Beach County will further reduce jail bed usage while ensuring the county prioritizes public safety and provides access to critically-needed services for those most in need.
-Through the end of 2021, the county will employ: an increased focus on risk assessment and smart release options for pretrial inmates; improved case processing efficiencies for pretrial inmates who are not released; quicker access for those inmates awaiting a treatment bed in the community; measures to prevent new, and rid dockets of old, warrants; a targeted project to address frequent users of the jail, homeless and behavioral health needs; a text-based reminder system to reduce failures to appear for court and reduce missed reporting appointments that can end in violations of supervision; and measures to reduce racial and ethnic disparities, including implicit bias training for all criminal justice agencies.
+Through the end of 2021, the county will employ: an increased focus on smart release options for pretrial inmates; improved case processing efficiencies for pretrial inmates who are not released; quicker release for those who are experiencing homeless or suffering from substance use or behavior disorders; a targeted project to address frequent users of the jail, individuals experiencing homelessness, and behavioral health needs; a text-based reminder system to reduce failures to appear for court and reduce missed reporting appointments that can end in violations of supervision; and measures to reduce racial and ethnic disparities, including implicit bias training for all criminal justice agencies.